-CUTR completed several tasks to accomplish the stated objectives.
-Among these tasks were the review of relevant literature and benefits, incentives, and modifications that had been implemented at other transit agencies; individual interviews with MDT management and bus maintenance task force members; coordination of regular meetings of the task force; design and distribution of an employee survey; compilation of survey data and analysis of survey results; and, presentation of the final results and recommendations for action during the next phases of the project.
+CUTR completed several tasks in order to accomplish the stated objectives, namely, review relevant literature and benefits, incentives, and implemented modifications of other transit agencies; interview MDT management and bus maintenance task force members; coordinate regular meetings of the task force; design and distribute an employee survey; compile survey data and analyze survey results; and present the final results and recommendations for action during the next phases of the project.
 Each major task is briefly described below.

 Literature and Agency Review.
-CUTR examined research reports that dealt with the subjects of transit employee recruitment and retention, employee satisfaction, employee performance, and attendance.
-The review also included documents from individual transit agencies that addressed concerns about employee benefits, incentives, and conditions.
+CUTR examined research reports that dealt with transit employee recruitment and retention, employee satisfaction, and employee performance and attendance.
+The review also included documents from individual transit agencies that have addressed concerns about employee benefits, incentives, and conditions.
 Specific implementations were examined, and their results, if available, were noted.
-In addition, CUTR contacted researchers and/or transit agency officials who were previously involved in projects and initiatives related to incentives and benefits.
+In addition, CUTR contacted some of the researchers and/or transit agency officials who were previously involved in projects and initiatives related to incentives and benefits.

 Task Force Interviews.
-CUTR conducted private, one-on-one interviews with each member of the task force to explore, in detail, issues related to the project.
+In order to find out greater details about issues related to the project, CUTR conducted private, one-on-one interviews with each member of the task force.
 The interview schedule included managers from bus maintenance, bus operations, bus maintenance control, and information technologies.
 Additional interviews were added to the agenda as they became relevant to the project.
-The interviews afforded CUTR the opportunity to develop relationships with task force members and to learn details about each individual's duties and responsibilities, as well as to assemble information about their shop and/or office location and its function.
+The interviews afforded CUTR the opportunity to develop relationships with task force members and to learn details about each individual's duties and responsibilities, as well as their shop and/or office location and function.

 Task Force Meetings.
 Throughout the project period, CUTR coordinated with the task force chairperson to schedule and hold regular task force meetings.
 The purpose of these meetings was to update members on the project status and to discuss current project-related concerns and information needs.
-The regular meetings also afforded task force members the opportunity to provide input and feedback, as well as to discuss necessary next steps in the process of completing the objectives.
+The regular meetings afforded task force members the opportunity to provide input and feedback, as well as discuss necessary next-steps in the process of completing the objectives.
 In addition, the meetings served as a forum for development of project materials.
-For example, specific meetings held during the design and development of the employee survey was especially important as they allowed the task force to participate in the process directly and immediately.
+For example, meetings held during the design and development of the employee survey allowed the task force to directly and immediately participate.

 Employee Survey.
-CUTR utilized the results of the literature review and the task force interviews, as well as in-house and University expertise, to synthesize and implement an in-depth employee survey.
-Task force members also contributed a great deal of knowledge and experience during the development phase.
-The survey consisted of over eighty questions and focused on four general areas of concern: awareness of current benefits and incentives offered at MDT, satisfaction with current incentives and working conditions, general interest in potential incentives, and specific interest in sample incentives.
-The survey also included a section that was specific to the employee's job classification (operator or maintenance personnel.)
-Additional space was provided on the survey form for employees to write in any specific comments they had.
-In an attempt to invoke the most honest responses possible and to ensure respondents' confidentiality, employees were provided with a pre-addressed, postage-paid envelope with which to return the survey directly to CUTR.
+CUTR utilized the results of the literature review and the task force interviews to synthesize and implement an in-depth employee survey.
+Task force members contributed a great deal of knowledge and experience during the development phase.
+The survey consisted of over eighty questions and focused on five general areas of concern: awareness of current benefits and incentives offered at MDT, participation in current benefits and incentives offered at MDT, satisfaction with current incentives and working conditions, general interest in potential incentives, and specific interest in sample incentives.
+The survey also included a section specific to employee job classifications (operator or maintenance personnel.)
+Additional space was provided on the survey form for employees to write-in specific comments.
+In an attempt to invoke the most honest response possible and to ensure respondents' confidentiality, each survey included a pre-addressed, postage-paid return envelope.

 Survey Collection and Analysis.
-CUTR worked with the task force to promote awareness of the survey among employees and to invoke a participation rate that was as high as possible.
-CUTR staff was on site to distribute surveys and provided promotional materials to MDT management for use in generating interest in the research effort.
+CUTR worked with the task force to promote awareness of the survey and encourage participation among employees.
+CUTR staff were on site to distribute surveys and provided promotional materials to MDT management.
 Upon receipt, survey responses were coded and entered into a spreadsheet program to generate an ongoing tally.
 After the close of the survey period, results were transferred to an advanced statistical package for further analysis.